FATHOM-HUNTER/BubbleGame/README.md

 ## How to Run

+To play the game, you can visit the live version hosted on Netlify: [BubbleGame](https://bubblegamegovinda.netlify.app/).

+If you prefer to run it locally:

 1. Clone this repository to your local machine.
 2. Open `index.html` in your web browser to start playing.

 ## Contributors

 - Govinda Giri